PedroH183/GoUtilities/models/README.md

-# GoUtilitaries
+# GoUtilities

-GoUtilitaries is a Go module that provides utility functions for making HTTP requests.
+GoUtilities is a Go module that provides utility functions for making HTTP requests.
 It includes a simple `HttpClient` struct with methods for performing GET and POST requests.

 ## Features